Schehat/university/4_semester/cg1/README.md

 >   > - y
 >   > - z
 > - Choose effect
->   > plus
+>   > - plus
->   > minus
+>   > - minus

 A right click in the scene will created a picking ray.
-All Intersectopns with the objects will be marked with a red cube.
+All Intersections with the objects will be marked with a red cube.
 In Addition all AABB-Boxes of the objects will be marked with a green cube.

 > - a: show AABB-Box of selected object